 The Spectrum of Pervasive Developmental Disorders (PDD)

-Cognitive function and language skills are better than in autism, but they are perceived as eccentric with odd behaviors.
+Cognitive function and language skills are better than in autism, but people perceive them as eccentric with odd behaviors.
 They are clumsy, have repetitive behavior patterns and are socially isolated.
 Hypersensitive to noises, smells or tastes.
 One-sided interests; have difficulties recognizing jokes.

 Onset at age 2 or 3 years; impaired language skills, social interaction, communication skills.
 Stereotyped, repetitive behaviors; some have mental retardation; some have seizures.
 This condition requires early diagnosis and an aggressive comprehensive treatment program that focuses on child’s deficiencies and helps to overcome these weaknesses.
 This may lead to independent living in adulthood in 50% of the cases (in the past the success rate used to be only 10 to 15%).

 Initially there is a normal development until the age of 2 years when suddenly a marked regression in development occurs.
 At least two of the following four functions are deteriorating: bladder and bowel control; language skills; social interaction; motor skills.
 It can become so severe that the symptoms are worse than in autism.
 Some of the behaviors may mimic autism or schizophrenia.

 Affects mainly girls and is inherited by a mutation in the MECP2 gene on the X chromosome (Xq28 location).
 Following normal development for 6 months the head growth slows down and severe mental retardation sets in.
 A severe neurodevelopmental disorder with ataxic gait, seizures, loss of speech, loss of hand control and impaired social interaction ensues.

 Autism has been estimated to occur with a frequency of 10 to 12 cases in 10,000 live birth.

-It has been determined that most autism cases are unrelated to diseases of the brain, but certain conditions like rubella or cytomegaly virus infections during the pregnancy as well as the genetic enzyme defect phenylketonuria have been described to cause autism.
-There is a strong genetic component for autism as parents who have one child with autism (or PPD) have a 75-fold higher probability of getting another child with the same neurodevelopmental disorder.
-This has been further confirmed in twin studies where there is a high probability that a monozygotic twin will also have autism when the other twin has been diagnosed with this condition.
-Several genetic loci have been located on chromosomes 2, 3, 7, 15, 19 and X. Some patients have structural abnormalities in the brain, which lead to a higher risk of seizure disorders in addition to autism.
+It has been determined that most autism cases are unrelated to diseases of the brain, but certain conditions like rubella or Cytomegaly virus infections during the pregnancy as well as the genetic enzyme defect phenylketonuria have been described to cause autism.
+Overall there is a strong genetic component for autism as parents who have one child with autism (or PPD) have a 75-fold higher probability of getting another child with the same neurodevelopmental disorder.
+In essence, this has been further confirmed in twin studies where there is a high probability that a monozygotic twin will also have autism when the other twin has been diagnosed with this condition.
+Several genetic loci have been located on chromosomes 2, 3, 7, 15, 19 and X. Also, some patients have structural abnormalities in the brain, which lead to a higher risk of seizure disorders in addition to autism.

-The symptoms of autism usually become apparent in the first year of life, as the child is not reaching some of the developmental milestones in time such as sitting, walking, making eye contact and talking.
-By the age of 3 all of the autistic signs and symptoms are present.
-The main symptom is that the child has difficulties interacting with key persons such as parents, siblings, friends and peers.
+By and large, the symptoms of autism usually become apparent in the first year of life, as the child is not reaching some of the developmental milestones in time such as sitting, walking, making eye contact and talking.
+Typically, by the age of 3 all of the autistic signs and symptoms are present.
+Overall, the main symptom is that the child has difficulties interacting with key persons such as parents, siblings, friends and peers.
 The autistic person has a problem forming mutual relationships likely due to an inability of imagining how the other person might be thinking when behaving a certain way or as a reaction to saying something in particular.
-One of the hallmark symptoms in a 1 year-old child with autism is that the child is unable to point at an object communicatively.
+Usually, one of the hallmark symptoms in a 1 year-old child with autism is that the child is unable to point at an object communicatively.

-Autism Diagnostic Interview-Revised (ADI-R) is a comprehensive test that will use life time skills and is done in an interview setting (Ref.
-4); this is a test that can be used from age 18 months to adulthood.
+Autism Diagnostic Interview-Revised (ADI-R) is a comprehensive test that will use lifetime skills and is done in an interview setting (Ref.
+4).
+The physician uses this test from age 18 months to adulthood.
 It also provides the exact diagnosis according to the DSM-IV manual and the ICD-10 criteria.
 The Autism Diagnostic Observation Schedule-Generic (ADOS-G) test complements the ADI-R test, but requires comprehensive training to apply.
 There are several modules for different age groups and for different levels of sophistication.
 This tests communicative skills, social behaviors and play behavior.
 Together all of these tests will help to establish the diagnosis and also help to prepare the treatment planning process.
 At the present there is research in progress to develop a screening blood test for autism: This test involves checking for genetic markers of autism.